Skip to main content

 Scenario

-This example will carry you through the scenario of using Data Events to expose a hidden field only to Members with specific Roles within your Organization.
-By default, there are three system-level member roles types included within a Fulcrum account.
+This example will carry you through the scenario of using data events to expose a hidden field only to members with specific roles within your organization.
+By default, there are four system-level member roles types included within a Fulcrum organization.

 Setting Up Data Events

 For this example, our app will only have two fields.
-The Record Label field is seen by all users but we want to keep the Sensitive Field hidden from users in the Standard User role, while allowing it to be seen by Manager and Owner roles.
+The Record Label field is seen by all users, but we want to keep the Sensitive Field hidden from users in the Standard User role while allowing it to be seen by the Manager and Owner roles.

 Data Events button